KEY TAKEAWAYS

 A judge will decide whether a liquidated damages clause is appropriate before asking a party to pay the damages.
 The sum of money depends on the situation.

-Which States Do Not Allow Non-Compete Agreements?
+States That Do Not Enforce Non-Compete Agreements

 Most states recognize non-compete agreements.
 However, the following states specifically prohibit non-compete agreements in all circumstances: